SCA SBOM Exports

 <Accordion title="Generation failed with an error message">

-SBOM jobs surface specific failure reasons so you can act on them quickly.
+SBOM jobs report a specific failure reason.
 Common failure categories include:

 * **Artifact download failed** — the generated SBOM could not be retrieved from storage.
 This is usually transient; retry the job.